3mcd/ericmcd.com/contents/articles/browsers-as-peers/index.md

 <span class="more"></span>

 I recently developed an interest in peer-to-peer (or P2P) communication in the browser.
-Simply put, the term "P2P" refers to a model where clients also act as servers and transfer data without the help of a central server.
+Simply put, the term "P2P" refers to a model where clients can communicate with eachother without the help of a central server.
 P2P communication is considered a decentralized model, as opposed to a centralized model like Facebook Chat, where messages pass through Facebook's server(s).

 In my opinion, the two most notable benefits of P2P are:
 - Lower latency and increased reliability (no central point of failure).